-Over the past two years, the Trustee has received a number of training sessions from Mercer and BlackRock on various topics, including:

-- Climate-related risks and opportunities; - The recommendations and requirements of TCFD reporting; and - Climate-related metrics, scenario analysis and setting climate targets.
+The Trustee has received training sessions from Redington and BlackRock on various topics including climaterelated metrics, scenario analysis and setting climate targets.

-Several of these sessions included advisor recommendations, discussion, debate and ultimately resulted in key decisions being made, which feature in this report.
-The in-house team attending the meetings received the same training, in addition to joining industry events and with relevant staff keeping up to date with Continuing Professional Development (CPD) requirements.
+The BA Pensions team attending the meetings received the same training, in addition to joining industry events and with relevant staff keeping up to date with Continuing Professional Development (CPD) requirements.